Stephen Tuck

-Stephen Tuck is a British historian.
-He is a fellow of Pembroke College, Oxford, where he is a Professor of Modern History, focusing on the history of the United States.
+Stephen George Newsam Tuck is a British historian.
+He is academic director and course director for the Bachelor of Arts and Science at the London Interdisciplinary School.
+Prior to this he was a fellow of Pembroke College, Oxford, where he was a professor of Modern History, focusing on the history of the United States.
 He is the author of three books about the Civil Rights Movement, and the co-editor of a fourth book about the same topic.

 Early life

 Stephen Tuck "grew up in Wolverhampton, near Birmingham, England."
-He graduated from Gonville and Caius College at the University of Cambridge.
+He graduated from Gonville and Caius College, Cambridge.

 Career

-Tuck is a Professor of Modern History, tutor in History and fellow of Pembroke College at the University of Oxford.
+Prior to joining the London Interdisciplinary School in 2025, Tuck was a professor of Modern History, tutor in History and fellow of Pembroke College, Oxford.
 He is also affiliated with the Rothermere American Institute.
+Prior to joining Pembroke College, Tuck held a position at Brown University.
 With French historian François Weil, Tuck is the convenor of the European Network on Writing American History.
 Additionally, Tuck is the author of three books, and the co-editor of a fourth book with professor Kevin M. Kruse of Princeton University.
+In 2013 he became the inaugural director of the Oxford Research Centre in the Humanities (TORCH).
+He was awarded the title of distinction of Professor of Modern History by the University of Oxford in November 2014.

 His first book, Beyond Atlanta: The Struggle for Racial Equality in Georgia, 1940-1980, was based on his PhD thesis.
 In a review for The Journal of Southern History, Michelle Brittain of Georgia State University explains that Tuck "challenges the old view that the civil rights movement began in Montgomery, ended in Selma, and was led by Martin Luther King Jr." Brittain notes that "Tuck has provided a great historical service that is sure to provoke more study."
 Reviewing it for the Tennessee Historical Quarterly, Carroll Van West was similarly laudatory, calling it "illuminating."
 Meanwhile, professor Robert Cassanello of the University of Central Florida called it "an important contribution to an ever expanding body of scholarship on the Civil Rights Movement."
 In the Georgia Historical Quarterly, professor John A. Kirk of the University of Arkansas regretted that it was too short, but concluded that it was "a benchmark work on the subject that is essential reading for anyone wanting to pursue that story further."
 In The Journal of American History, professor Clayborne Carson of Stanford University noted that Tuck "succeeds in identifying both general patterns and exceptional factors that distinguished civil rights activism in different parts" of Georgia.
 Reviewing it for the History of Education Quarterly, professor Richard M. Breaux of the University of Wisconsin regretted that Tuck's analysis of student activism is "minimal."